Difference Between Termination for Default or Cause & Convenience T4C Government Contracts

 Contract Termination for Cause vs Convenience – Tips

 Keep all records: To avoid problems, keep records of communications with the government.
 As stated earlier, the difference between termination for cause vs convenience is very fact-based.

 Learn when defaults are converted to a termination for convenience.

 Make sure that contracting officers are included in all related communications: It is critical to keep records of communications with government contracting officials, including the Contracting Officer Representative (COR) about situations leading up to the termination.

-- Compile a list of facts showing why the FAR termination for default was no fault of your company;
+- Compile a list of facts showing why the FAR default was no fault of your company;

 - Remember that evidence showing that the COR directed you to do something can hurt your case if the CO has no knowledge of it.

-- Consider the possibility of negotiating for a FAR convenience termination.
+- Consider the possibility of negotiating for conversion to a termination for convenience.

-FAR terminations for default clause can cause forfeiture or amounts of money owed: If the Agency alleges that you have submitted false claims or there are re-procurement costs, the Agency may put a hold on unpaid invoices.
-There many other issues when considering the difference between a contract termination clause for convenience vs a termination for default clause.
-Understanding your legal obligations and rights are essential to the outcome of your case.
+If the Agency alleges that you have submitted false claims or there are re-procurement excess costs incurred, the Agency may put a hold on unpaid invoices.
+There many other issues when considering the difference between a contract termination for cause vs convenience clause.
+Understanding your legal obligations and rights is essential to the outcome of your case.